 Submission No. 8 Jan Brydges-Jones Oppose Submission relates to: Not stated Summary submission points Further quarrying is harmful to the environment The impact on the view and overlooking the quarry as further quarrying will spoil the look of the area Concerns of air pollution Concerns relating to the destabilisation of the surrounding area from quarry operation that is impacting the neighbouring houses.
 The submitter objects to the fact that quarrying is encroaching further onto non-industrial areas and is convinced it is destabilising nearby land, which is not good in an earthquake prone city.
 Summary relief sought That further quarrying to be halted.
-For the council to stop plundering the hillside as not enough research has been done on the effects of the quarrying.
-The submitter suggests the relocation of the quarry to a site beyond urban areas.
-Recommendation Accept in part A new matter of control and quarry management plan requirement have been added in relation to the management of slope stability and erosion 9 Ryan Halverson, Halverson Civil Ltd Support Submission relates to: Rezoning of an area on the southern side of Kiwi Point Quarry from Open Space b to Business 2 to allow for future development and expansion of the quarry Summary submission points The submitter argues the need to ensure future operation of a local quarry, as Halverson Civil Ltd could not operate without a large local quarry due to increasing traffic.
-Summary relief sought The submitter supports quarry expansion Recommendation Accept 10 Kim Irene Tree Oppose Submission relates to: Rezoning from Open Space B to Business 2 at Kiwi Point 0 Quarry.
-Summary submission points The continuation of the vibration effects from the explosive techniques used for quarry operation, and the impacts this has on the local people and properties.
-The submitter notes these blasts often feel like earthquakes.
-The submitter also opposes the potential visual effect from the expansion of the quarry that will be visible from all parts of the neighbourhood.
+For the council to stop plundering the hillside as not endone on the effects of the quarrying.
+The submitter suggests the relocation of the quarry to Recommendation Accept in part A new matter of control and quarry management plan requirement have been added in relation to the management of slope stability and erosion 9 Ryan Halverson, Halverson Civil Ltd Support Submission relates to: Rezoning of an area on the southern side of Kiwi Point Quarry from Open Space b to Business 2 to allow for future development and expansion of the quarry Summary submission points The submitter argues the need to ensure future operation of a local quarry, as Halverson Civil Ltd could not operate without a large local quarry due to increasing traffic.
+Summary relief sought The submitter supports quarry expansion Recommendation Accept 10 Kim Irene Tree Oppose Submission relates to: Rezoning from Open Space B to Business 2 at Kiwi Point C Quarry.
+Summary submission points submitter notes these blasts often feel like earthquakes.
+2. The submitter also opposes the potential visual effect from the expansion of the quarry that will be visible from all parts of the neighbourhood.
 Summary relief sought That Council reject this proposal.
 Recommendation Accept in part Recommendations include a new matter of control to manage noise and vibration from blast activities, and to require future consent applications and operations to be informed by assessments and recommendations from a qualified acoustic engineer to manage these effects.
 Amendments have also been proposed to improve mitigation and remediation of visual effects, and to ensure the gateway values of the area are taken into account.